youvann/cosmic-python/README.md

 * Dependency Inversion Principle : High level modules (the domain) should not depend on low levels (the infrastructure)
 * Repository pattern : a simplifying abstraction over data storage, allowing us to decouple our model layer from the data layer
 * Service layer pattern : take care of orchestrating our workflows and defining the use cases of our system

+### Chapter 5

+> Tests are supposed to help us change our system fearlessly, but often we see teams writing too many tests against their domain model.
+This causes problems when they come to change their codebase and find that they need to update tens or even hundreds of unit tests.

+> Every line of code that we put in a test is like a blob of glue, holding the system in a particular shape.
+The more low-level tests we have, the harder it will be to change things.

+> Express your service layer in terms of primitives rather than domain objects.